scriptnull/docsv2/sources/tutorials/pipelines/deploy-to-gke.md

-page_title: Deploying to Kubernetes
+page_title: Deploying to Google Container Engine (GKE)
-page_description: This tutorial shows you how to implement a CI/CD workflow with Docker build, GCR, and deployments to Kubernetes
+page_description: This tutorial shows you how to implement a CI/CD workflow with Docker build, Docker Hub, and deployments to GKE
-page_keywords: kubernetes, docker, continuous deployment, continuous delivery, shippable
+page_keywords: getting started, formations, quick start, documentation, shippable

-# Continuous Delivery for a Node.js app GCR and GKE
+# Continuous Delivery for a Node.js app with GitHub, Docker Hub, and Kubernetes

 This tutorial walks you through how to configure a continuous delivery pipeline using Shippable.